openpnp/openpnp/Setup-and-Calibration:-Actuators.md

 1. Go to Machine Setup -> Driver -> GcodeDriver -> Gcode.
 2. Select the Actuator from the dropdown menu.
 3. Select the ACTUATE_BOOLEAN command.
 4. Enter the Gcode fragment.
 An example would be `{True:M801}{False:M800}`.
 This will send M801 when the Actuator is turned on, and M800 when it is turned off.
+The text after `True:` or `False:` is what will actually be sent.

 # GcodeDriver